 The College is recognized for its innovative leadership in education, practice, scholarship, and service to improve health and the health professions.

-The College’s mission is to educate and challenge diverse students for the health professions to be leaders, innovators and lifelong learners who will positively impact local, national, and global health.
+The College’s mission is to educate and challenge diverse students in the health professions to be leaders, innovators, and lifelong learners who will positively impact local, national, and global health.

-The mission of the Coordinated Master of Science in Nutrition and Dietetics is to educate and challenge diverse students to become entry-level dietitian-nutritionists to serve as responsible practitioners, leaders, innovator and lifelong learners and to make positive impacts on the nutrition outcomes of the public.
+The mission of the Pace University Coordinated Master of Science in Nutrition and Dietetics program (which will also be referred to as the Program in this handbook) is to educate and challenge diverse students to become entry-level Registered Dietitian Nutritionists (RDN) who will serve as responsible practitioners, leaders, innovators and lifelong educators and make positive impacts on the nutrition outcomes of the public.

-To prepare competent and ethical OT practitioners who maximize clients’ quality of life and occupation engagement through technology, evidence-based, client-centered, and inter-professional practice.
+The Mission of the Pace University MSOT program is to prepare competent and ethical OT practitioners who maximize clients’ quality of life and occupation engagement through technology, evidence-based, client-centered, and interprofessional practice.

-To empower its graduates to become lifelong learners and influential leaders in the profession locally, nationally, and globally.
+The program’s vision is to empower its graduates to become life-long learners and influential leaders in the profession locally, nationally, and globally.

 The Pace University-Lenox Hill Hospital Physician Assistant Program will prepare lifelong learners to succeed within the rapidly changing health care landscape who are committed to becoming leaders in the PA profession and community.